gjheij/fmriproc/doc/source/bash.rst

       --bold          re-calculate the BOLD timecourses; otherwise use existing '*hemi-LR_desc-avg_bold.npy'
-      --fsaverage     overwrite PYBEST_SPACE-variable and use FSAverage for fitting (see your setup file) --fsnative      overwrite PYBEST_SPACE-variable and use FSNative for fitting (see your setup file) --fix_hrf       fit the HRF going from Gaussian iterative fit to further fitting --grid          only run grid fit, skip iterative fit --no_hrf        do NOT fit the HRF during pRF-fitting.
-See 'call_prf' for more information --separate_hrf  fit the HRF in two stages.
+      --fsaverage     overwrite PYBEST_SPACE-variable and use FSAverage for fitting (see your setup file) --fsnative      overwrite PYBEST_SPACE-variable and use FSNative for fitting (see your setup file) --fix-hrf       fit the HRF going from Gaussian iterative fit to further fitting --grid          only run grid fit, skip iterative fit --no-hrf        do NOT fit the HRF during pRF-fitting.
+See 'call_prf' for more information --separate-hrf  fit the HRF in two stages.
 See 'call_prf' for more information --local         run locally even though we have SGE available.
-      --merge_ses     average pRF data from all sessions --multi_design  specifies that for all runs in the dataset have run-/task-specific screenshot di- rectories.
+      --merge-ses     average pRF data from all sessions --multi-design  specifies that for all runs in the dataset have run-/task-specific screenshot di- rectories.
 This requires that the directory names you saved must match your naming scheme of functional files as we'll match on run-/task-ID --nelder        Use Nelder-Mead method for minimization.
-                      Use the '-x' flag if you want different minimizers for both stages --no_clip       ensures that the design matrix is NOT clipped, despite the possible presence of screen delimiter files
+                      Use the '-x' flag if you want different minimizers for both stages --no-clip       ensures that the design matrix is NOT clipped, despite the possible presence of screen delimiter files
-      --no_fit        Stop the process before fitting, right after saving out averaged data.
+      --no-fit        Stop the process before fitting, right after saving out averaged data.
 This was use- ful for me to switch to percent-signal change without requiring a re-fit.
-      --save_grid     Save out gridsearch parameters
+      --save-grid     Save out gridsearch parameters
-      --no_bounds     Turn off grid bounds; sometimes parameters fall outside the grid parameter bounds, causing 'inf' values.
+      --no-bounds     Turn off grid bounds; sometimes parameters fall outside the grid parameter bounds, causing 'inf' values.
 This is especially troublesome when fitting a single time- course.
 If you trust your iterative fitter, you can turn off the bounds and let the iterative take care of the parameters